1. Protecting your personal information

 * Make a booking for an event/retreat

-However, we'll create a record in your name if, and only if, you grant us prior permission to do so via either our Mailing List form or our Personal Data form.
+However, we'll create a record of your data if, and only if, you grant us prior permission to do so via either our Mailing List form or our Personal Data form.
 These forms show what data you allow to be stored and used when telling you of talks, news and events/retreats and their administration.

 4. How we use personal information